sunse-kwon/backend-ormi/README.md

 # BackendOrmi

-this repository is exercise during the lecture.
+this repository consists of exercises during the lecture.